willshersystems/ansible-sshd/README.md

 ```

 For more information, see `sshd_manage_firewall` and `sshd_manage_selinux`
+options below, and the `rpm-ostree` section.
+This additional functionality is
-options below.
-These roles are supported only on Red Hat based Linux.
+supported only on Red Hat based Linux.

 ## Role variables